Tduncan15BRO/My-CV2/index.md

 #### Conference Presentations
 1. "The Impossibility of Understanding: Lacanian Pedagogy in the Composition Classroom," Florida College English Association Conference, 2025
 2. "The 'Grievability' of Two Indigenous Women: Emerging from the Frames of Criminal Narratives," English Symposium, UCF, 2021
-3. "Allen Ginsberg's Kaddish: A Definitive American Mid-Twentieth-Century Poem," Showcase of Undergraduate Research Excellence, UCF, 2020 (Accepted, cancelled due to COVID-19)

 ### Teaching
-Currently teaching Composition I & II at Valencia College (Osceola Campus), with previous experience at full-time at Keiser University and as a Graduate Teaching Instructor at University of South Florida.
+Currently teaching Composition I & II as an assistant professor at Valencia College (Osceola Campus), with previous experience full-time at Keiser University and as a Graduate Teaching Instructor at University of South Florida.

 ### Recent Honors
 - Summer Mentor Fellowship, UCF, 2025 ($4,500)
+- TLC Appreciation Award, Keiser University, 2023
 - Irving Deer Memorial Scholarship Award, USF, 2022 ($1,275)
-- TLC Appreciation Award, Keiser University, 2023

 ### Contact
 - Email: [teddyduncanjr407@gmail.com](mailto:teddyduncanjr407@gmail.com)